 #To show the content in the window

-In the above code, the Tkinter package is imported as the first step in the program, then a window name is defined using which LabelFrame is defined and the text to be displayed by the LabelFrame is also defined and then the child frame is defined with the text that is to be displayed in the child frame and finally the content of the window consisting of both LabelFrame and child frame is displayed.
+In the above code, the Tkinter package is imported as the first step in the program.
+A window name is defined using which LabelFrame is defined, and the text to be displayed by the LabelFrame is also defined.
+Then the child frame is defined with the text that is to be displayed in the child frame, and finally, the content of the window consisting of both LabelFrame and child frame is displayed.

 Python program using Tkinter LabelFrame to demonstrate how Tkinter LabelFrame works along with buttons and check buttons.